The LORD Is Not Slow

 Like and Share This:

 Peace.
 Love.
-Go Forth and Make Peace.
+Go Forth and Love Is Not A Fight.

 Back to Growth?